 My daughter started her Nursery school this June.
 Since then it was a regular affair to catch a few glimpses of eunuchs at the traffic signals.
 Sometimes they approached us, and sometimes just skipped.

-My 3-year-old was noticing this every day while we travelled to the school in an auto rickshaw.
+My 3-year-old was noticing this every day while we traveled to the school in an auto rickshaw.
 I had no idea about what was her opinion about it.
 Whenever a eunuch approached us, I always prefer giving some money.

 They approached us clapping as it’s a norm to do so.
 After giving them the money, they always blessed me and my daughter by keeping their hand on our respective heads.
 It is said their blessings are auspicious and one should never take their curse.